-CE-C2: Resilient Neighborhoods - Climate Preparedness and Reduction (CPR) for the Planet
+CE-C2: Resilient Neighborhoods - Climate Protection and Resilience (CPR) for the Planet Initiative (Drawdown: Marin Endorsed Solution)

-CPR for the Planet will adapt Resilient Neighborhoods' proven program to engage residents throughout Marin in reducing consumption-based GHG emissions and becoming resilient to climate-linked emergencies.
+The CPR for the Planet Initiative will adapt Resilient Neighborhoods' proven program to engage residents throughout Marin in reducing consumption-based GHG emissions and becoming resilient to climate-linked emergencies.
 CPR for the Planet will provide a replicable model to engage 3,713 Marin County residents by 2030.
-CPR for the Planet will test five pilot training programs, designed with community input, to equitably reach audiences including Spanish speakers, low-income, older adults, parents, individuals with high carbon footprints, and others, through online and offline programs that emphasize consumption, address climate anxiety, and engage everyone in achieving climate protection goals.
+CPR for the Planet will test five pilot programs, designed with community input, to equitably reach audiences including Spanish speakers, low-income, older adults, parents, individuals with high carbon footprints, and others, through online and offline programs that emphasize consumption, address climate anxiety, and engage everyone in achieving climate protection goals.
 The County will promote the Resilient Neighborhoods programs that incorporate mental well-being/trauma resilience.
-The County may identify outside funding sources to support program implementation and expansion.
+The County may identify outside funding sources to support the Resilient Neighborhoods Program implementation and expansion.